cpritchett/jeti/README.md

 New inventory scripts do not need to accept '--host', as this is never used as Jet does not pass arguments to the inventory script.
 Pull requests to remove this feature from any inventory scripts will also be accepted.

+While jet is efficient with large datasets, any inventory plugins also return a serious number of variables that may not be deemed usuable for automation purposes, for instance, if every single host object comes back with the list of possible instance sizes for a region, patches to remove this content are
+GREAT candidates.
+Ideally only theoretically relevant data should be returned in the JSON.

 Testing A Script
 ================